Bostani

 script name

 The idea for this script arose from a discussion with Dr. Hamid Farroukh of Germany about the future of the Persian language, and certain problems facing young Persians in the writing of it.
 It is an attempt to combine modern input methods with a distinct, historically Persian look and feel.
 The name refers to a famous poem by Sa’di called the Bostân.
-[Mattias Persson provided major contributions to this project.]
+(Mattias Persson also contributed to this project.)
+See also the 2020 version called Bostani 3ed.

 A popular romanization system for Farsi is UniPers, which uses the 26 letters of the pure Latin alphabet, plus â (A with Circumflex), š (S with Caron), ž (Z with Caron) and the apostrophe.
 An immediate problem with UniPers and similar renderings is that it no longer appears to be Persian at all, just a European transliteration with no historical relevance to the language.
 At worst, it appears as yet another imperialist westernization, which in many minds leads to cultural decay.
 And of course it goes left-to-right, in the opposite direction to the current Perso-arabic script.

-Because a keyboard encoding is already in place, we can now easily match each new glyph to a letter.
-In this sense, Bostani describes a font rather than a whole new writing system; if we assign a Latin-based font to the same text, we shall see the original Latin letters.
-Here is an image with a font following the design described above (with some further modifications).
-The letters are printed in Latin-alphabetic order, upper case then lower case:
+Because a simple keyboard encoding was put in place, it was easy to match each new glyph to a letter.
+In this sense, Bostani describes a font rather than a whole new writing system – if we assign a Latin-based font to the same text, we shall see the original Latin letters.
+Here is a full chart showing the new letters, and typical transliterations in the Latin alphabet:

 Sample Text

-This text is a poem by Omar Khayyâm:
+This text is by the famous poet Omar Khayyâm:

-Ruzist xuš va havâ na garmast va na sard
+Ruzist xoʃ o havâ na garmast o na sard

 bolbol be zabâne hâl nazde gole zard